roberttidey/RPi_Cam_Web_Interface/README.md

 When time lapses are downloaded from preview it is a zip containing all lapse files When a get zip is done then any time lapse selected get all files for each lapse.
 Updated schedule defaults to prevent problems if motion started manually as well.

+March 11th 2015
+Fix for raspimjpeg so it properly handles motion triggered time lapse recordings.